José María Ampuero Jáuregui: Integrist crisis

 In the early 1880s Carlism was increasingly plagued by the conflict between the claimant Carlos VII and his political representative in Spain, Cándido Nocedal.
 Ampuero's position was somewhat ambiguous.
 When in 1881 the king's trustee and aspiring leader marqués de Cerralbo suggested that Nocedal's personal jefatura be replaced with a collegial leadership, Ampuero seemed supportive, declaring utter loyalty to his king and quoting “exclusivismo de D. Cándido”.
 However, in the unfolding press war between titles which represented competitive currents Beti-Bat sided with the Nocedalista daily, El Siglo Futuro, and in 1883 Ampuero personally voiced against its major opponent, La Fé.
 Following the 1885 death of Candido Nocedal he co-signed a homage letter to his son Ramón, who at the time was widely expected to take over the party leadership; however, the claimant opted for an interim solution.

-The unquestioned Carlist leader in Biscay, Ramón Ortiz de Zarate, passed away in 1883, and there was no dominant party personality in the province in the mid-1880, with Juan E. Orúe, Pedro M. Piñeira, Estanislao Jaime de Labayru, José de Acillona, José María de Orbe y Gaytán and Ampuero considered potential leaders.
+The unquestioned Carlist leader in Biscay, Ramón Ortiz de Zarate, died in 1883, and there was no dominant party personality in the province in the mid-1880, with Juan E. Orúe, Pedro M. Piñeira, Estanislao Jaime de Labayru, José de Acillona, José María de Orbe y Gaytán and Ampuero considered potential leaders.
 Following a string of changes in 1886 Valde-Espina, the trustee of Carlos VII and the party leader for the entire Vascongadas, offered the Biscay post to Ampuero.
 He declined; the official reason quoted was related to formalities, but historians speculate that Ampuero was overwhelmed by scale of internal conflict within the party.
 The post eventually went to Acillona, though shortly afterwards Ampuero refused even to accept the position of the county leader in Durango.
 The same year he was supposed to stand in the Cortes elections and there were plans of alliances made; again, he eventually declined.
 “Por motivos de delicateza” Ampuero refused even to host a meeting of provincial party leaders at his estate.

 The internal Carlist crisis erupted in 1888, when Nocedal was expulsed from the party and left to build his own organisation; the movement came to be known as Integrism.
 Though most rank-and-file militants remained loyal, in Vascongadas “almost all grand Carlist landholders in the province defected" and all periodicals joined the rebels.
 Ampuero, who few years earlier had been counted among “integros más destacados”, was widely expected to side with Nocedal.
 However, he opted for loyalty versus the claimant and together with José Niceto de Urquizu remained one of few recognizable figures who stood by Carlos VII.
-Following the breakup he emerged as key Carlist personality in Biscay and as such featured on party rallies; e.g. in 1889 he appeared along the new party leader de Cerralbo during a Guernica anniversary of Carlos VII taking the oath to defend Basque fueros.
+Following the breakup he emerged as a key Carlist personality in Biscay and as such featured on party rallies; e.g. in 1889 he appeared along with the new party leader de Cerralbo during a Guernica anniversary of Carlos VII taking the oath to defend Basque fueros.
 It is not clear whether he again refused the post of the party provincial jefe, which eventually went to Román de Zubiaga; at the turn of the decades Ampuero appeared merely as his deputy.